AdobeDocs/campaign-web.en/help/v8/workflows/activities/fork.md

 # Fork {#fork}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_fork_transitions"
+>title="Fork activity"
-The **Fork** activity is a **Flow control** activity.
-It allows you to create outbound transitions to start several activities at the same time.
+>abstract="The Fork activity allows you to create outbound transitions to start several activities at the same time."

 ## Configuration